 Property and equipment are recorded at cost or fair market value if donated.
 The Center's policy is to capitalize all tangible assets which separately or in the aggregate have an acquisition cost of \$5,000 or greater.
 Major additions and improvements are capitalized.
 Property and equipment are depreciated over the estimated useful lives of the assets using the straight-line method.
-When assets are sold or otherwise disposed of, the cost and related depreciation or amortization are removed from the accounts, and any resulting gain or loss is included in the statement of activities.
+When assets are sold or otherwise disposed of, the cost and related depreciation or amortization are removed from the accounts, and any resulting gain or loss is included in the statements of activities.
 Costs of maintenance and repairs that do not improve or extend the useful lives of the respective assets are expensed currently.
-Depreciation expense for the year ended June 30, 2023 was \$214,475.
+Depreciation expense for the years ended June 30, 2024 and 2023 was \$240,467 and \$214,475, respectively.